madsamarty/E-Commerce/README.md

-# E-Shtry is a E_Commerce App
+# EShtry is an example for E-Commerce App

-A new Flutter project.
+Eshtry project created in flutter using Firebase and Getx, with MVVM Design pattern implementation

-## Getting Started
+## Screenshots

 This project is a starting point for a Flutter application.